Libensemble/libensemble/docs/tutorials/forces_gpu_tutorial.rst

 This tutorial shows the most portable way to assign tasks (user applications) to the GPU.

 In the first example, each worker will be using one GPU.
-We assume we are on a cluster with CUDA-capable GPUs.
+We assume the workers are on a cluster with CUDA-capable GPUs.
 We will assign GPUs by setting the environment variable ``CUDA_VISIBLE_DEVICES``.
 An equivalent approach can be used with other devices.

-The forces code used is based on that in the :doc:`simple forces tutorial  <../tutorials/executor_forces_tutorial>`.
+The forces code is a modifcation of the sim_f in the :doc:`simple forces tutorial  <../tutorials/executor_forces_tutorial>`.

-To compile the forces application for using the GPU, ensure forces.c_ has the ``#pragma omp target`` line uncommented and comment out the equivalent ``#pragma omp parallel`` line.
+To compile the forces application to use the GPU, ensure forces.c_ has the ``#pragma omp target`` line uncommented and comment out the equivalent ``#pragma omp parallel`` line.
 Then compile to ``forces.x`` using one of the GPU build lines in ``build_forces.sh``.